0x9ff/shorten_paths.sh/README.md

 For further assistance, share the `long_paths_report.txt` output with the script maintainer.

 ## Limitations
-- Does not automatically shorten long paths unless the file/folder name itself is too long.
-Manual intervention may be needed for deeply nested structures.
 - Dry-run mode runs only one pass to avoid redundant simulation, so some parent directory issues may not be fully previewed.
 - Assumes Unix-like environment; not tested on Windows without Bash (e.g., WSL).